rust-lang/rfcs/text/0000-natvis.md

 project, and the debugger knows how to find the Natvis XML in each PDB file.

 Developers can add one or more standalone Natvis XML files to their crate.
-The `Cargo.toml` file specifies the name of these Natvis files or the Natvis files can be specified via a command line option.
+The `Cargo.toml` file specifies the name of these Natvis files.
 This is the easiest way to add Natvis support to a project.

 The advantage of a standalone XML document is that this process is already well-understood by many developers.
 This will help C++ developers move from